gold mines in india

 • Jewelry and Personal Adornment:

-• Gold is an integral part of Indian weddings, where it is often given as dowry or passed down as family heirlooms.
+• Gold is integral to Indian weddings, often given as dowry or passed down as family heirlooms.
 Gold jewelry is a symbol of status and wealth in Indian society, and it plays a crucial role in festive celebrations such as Diwali and Akshaya Tritiya.

 • Religious Significance: